oakmac/kidif.js/README.md

 the line.

-You can disable the camelCase titles, choose not to trim section whitespace, or pass a custom delimiter by passing an options argument to the `kidif` function.
+You can disable the camelCase titles, choose not to trim section whitespace, or pass a custom delimiter by passing an options argument to the `kidif()` function.
 See the [Usage section] for more information.

-## FAQ

-#### Do Kidif files have an character escape sequence?

-No. Any line of text that is not a comment or a title line will be treated exactly as it is.

-#### What should I use as a file extension?

-Use a file extension that is appropriate for the content in the file.
-For example, `basic.example` or `filters.test`.

-#### What if I need more structure than kidif supports?

-Then you probably shouldn't be using kidif files ;)

-Serious answer: kidif files are _intentionally_ simple and limited in what they support.
-They are not the solution for every use case.

-#### Can I have comments in a kidif file?

-Yes.
-Anything above the first title line will be ignored.

-#### Does kidif execute asynchronously?

-No. Everything in kidif happens synchronously.
-Kidif is designed to be used by things like build and test scripts where simplicity trumps speed.

 ## Usage